amire80/znavot/README.md

 I’ll add running instructions, better error handling, support for other languages and other much-needed features some time later.

+# Installation
+Before running, install pywikibot:
+    pip3 install pywikibot

+This repo includes a dummy user-config.py, which should be enough for processing the dump.

 # Invoking
     python3 znavot.py [-h] [--stop_after STOP_AFTER] dump_filename